scalawithcats/scala-with-cats/src/pages/monads/eval.md

 x // second access
 ```

-By contrast, `defs` are lazy and not memoized.
+This is an example of call-by-value evaluation:

+- the computation is evaluated at point where it is defined (eager); and
+- the computation is evaluated once (memoized).

+Let's look at an example using a `def`.
 The code to compute `y` below
-is not run until we access it (lazy),
+is not run until we use it,
-and is re-run on every access (not memoized):
+and is re-run on every access:

 ```scala mdoc
 def y = {